 The exam will be equal for those students who attend and those who do not attend the lessons.

-Due to the current Coronavirus-related emergency, the above-mentioned description of the exam is modified as follows for summer and autumn 2020, according to the indications from the University of Verona.
-The exam is formed by an oral interview requesting definitions of constructs referred to the whole syllabus.
+Due to the current Coronavirus-related emergency, the above-mentioned description of the exam is modified as follows for winter 2021, according to the indications from the University of Verona.
+The exam is formed by closed-ended questions referred to the whole syllabus.
 The exam will be carried out online.
 After that the possibility to subscribe for the exam will be closed, I will send to the students an email with the indications on the exams.
 The date and hour of the oral exam will be communicated in the date determined for the exam.